dannguyen/github-for-portfolios/index.md

 - How to edit a text-file

 ##### Topics not covered
-- Basic git concepts and syntax
+- Basic Git concepts and syntax
 - How to use Github to collaborate
 - The command-line
 - Advanced web development
-- The difference between git and Github
+- The difference between Git and Github

 ####  Why Github?